2026

 New Component

-Owen spots and designs it → Stu builds it → everyone tests it → available in every course
+We spot and design it → we build it → everyone tests it → available in every course

 Content & Asset Pipeline